 Customer guarantee expiration

 In the Netherlands there is no fixed statutory guarantee period.
 Your customer must be able to use the product in a normal way for a certain period of time.
 You must inform your customer of the product's features.
-The duration of the guarantee depends on the brand, price and useful life of the product.
-If the guarantee period has expired, they will still be entitled to a sound product.
+The duration of the guarantee depends on the brand, price, and useful life of the product.
+If the guarantee period has expired, they are still entitled to a sound product.

 Selling to other businesses (B2B)

 Do you sell products to other businesses?
 Or do you buy products from another company?
 For business to business (B2B) sales other conditions apply.
 There are for instance less rules on guarantees (in Dutch).
 You can include a guarantee provision in your general terms and conditions.
 The provisions must, however, meet the requirements of reasonableness and fairness.
 You must also make sure these rules are stated clearly and your customer has read these before concluding a transaction.